giocomai/castarter.legacy/README.md

         -   Outputs
         -   Txt

-Notice that there is no need to provide nameOfProject and nameOfWebsite to the function `CreateFolderStructure()`, since they are retrieved from the previously set options.
+Notice that there is no need to provide names of project and website to the function `CreateFolders()`, since they are retrieved from the previously set options.

 Download index pages
 --------------------